-In our Elementary Sanskrit classes we got to know most Sanskrit noun and verb forms and some rules of Sanskrit syntax.
+In our Elementary Sanskrit classes, we got to know most Sanskrit noun and verb forms and some rules of Sanskrit syntax.
 We often have a general familiarity with them—but they haven’t settled in our brains yet.
 The best way to help with that settling is to read lots of actual Sanskrit and thus to constantly remind ourselves of the things we know (or once knew and have forgotten in the meantime, because we are human and Sanskrit is hard).

 The second thing we need to be able to read Sanskrit is a larger vocabulary.
 Introductory Sanskrit classes often keep low the amount of vocabulary you are required to learn, because just making you memorize all those noun and verb forms is more than enough.
 And so you will now be provided with a list of frequent words, we will talk about vocab learning strategies in our first class, you will get online flash cards for all the words, and will be offered regular quizzes to test your progress.

-Of course, we are not just reading any text, but the Bhagavadgītā, the "Song of the Lord" itself.
+Of course, in SKT 201 we are not just reading any text, but the Bhagavadgītā, the "Song of the Lord" itself.
 Countless have read it before us, countless have been inspired by it, and the text has been interpreted it in a wide variety of ways.
 Our aim in this course will be to remain fairly literal and to see what the text says—what we can translate—where it remains ambiguous, and how that ambiguity comes about.
 That way, every course participant will have a basis for their own informed view of the text.

-Dr. Antonia M. Ruppel is a Classicist by training who came to Sanskrit through a series of fortunate accidents.
+Antonia Ruppel is a Classicist by training who came to Sanskrit through a series of fortunate accidents.
 She learnt the language as an autodidact, and one of her reasons for writing her textbook, The Cambridge Introduction to Sanskrit (2017), was to make the experience of studying Sanskrit easier and more pleasant for others.
-She has been teaching Sanskrit for 15 years at universities such as Cornell, Oxford and now the LMU in Munich, Germany, as well as offering courses in variety of formats online.
+She has recently published the followup volume, An Introductory Sanskrit Reader: Improving Reading Fluency (2021), designed to help students gain reading fluency in an enjoyable and straightforward way.

 Listen to our interview with Dr. Ruppel on the Yogic Studies Podcast.